tldr-pages/tldr/pages/common/flake8.md

 `flake8 {{path/to/file_or_directory}}`

-- Show the line on which each error occurred:
+- Lint a file or directory recursively and show the line on which each error occurred:

 `flake8 --show-source {{path/to/file_or_directory}}`

-- Ignore a list of rules.
+- Lint a file or directory recursively and ignore a list of rules.
 (All available rules can be found at flake8rules.com):

 `flake8 --ignore {{rule1,rule2}} {{path/to/file_or_directory}}`

-- Exclude files matching the given globs or substrings:
+- Lint a file or directory recursively but exclude files matching the given globs or substrings:

 `flake8 --exclude {{substring1,glob2}} {{path/to/file_or_directory}}`